 The corner of one brown eye twitched uncertainly.
 "Oh.
 Haha."

 "I bet it'd be something, though."

-He actually flushed a shade darker.
+He flushed a shade darker.
 "Well, we might as well.
-He'd never let me live it down if I didn't at least try, either."
-Picking up his oar, he started turning the canoe in the direction of the dock.
+He'd never let me live it down if I didn't at least try."
+Picking up his oar, he steered the canoe in the direction of the dock.
 Ken grabbed his own to help – as he always did.
 As he always would – while Veemon and Wormmon snickered in the middle of the boat.

-The Dunking-Of-Taichi went off without a hitch, thanks to the fact that Taichi had been balancing precariously with one foot on the dock and one in the canoe when Daisuke and Ken paddled by.
+The Dunking-Of-Taichi went off without a hitch, thanks to the fact that Taichi had been balanced precariously with one foot on the dock and one in the canoe when Daisuke and Ken paddled by.
 Of course, they'd made a slight miscalculation, which they discovered when Taichi's next move was to swim over and topple their boat from beneath.
 And, once they were all well saturated, it seemed a pity not to make sure every one of the other Chosen got a special dousing as well.
-So they sneaked into the cabin and returned with an arsenal of water balloons, which they lobbed mercilessly at their shrieking friends, until everyone's legs had turned to jelly and the ground was littered in a profusion of brightly colored shreds.
+So they joined forces to build an arsenal of water balloons, and lobbed them sans mercy at their shrieking friends, until everyone's legs had turned to jelly and the ground was littered in a profusion of brightly colored shreds.